awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_id-based-policy-examples.md

 + Start and stop workflows in Automation, a capability of AWS Systems Manager\.
 + Get information about Automation workflows\.

-If you want to give a user permission to use this document to send commands on any instance for which the user currently has access \(as determined by their AWS user account\), you could specify the following entry in the `Resource` section and remove the other instance entries\.
+If you want to give a user permission to use this document to send commands on any instance for which the user currently has access \(as determined by their user account\), you could specify the following entry in the `Resource` section and remove the other instance entries\.

 ```
 "arn:aws:ec2:us-east-2:*:instance/*"